sunsuk7tp/MyCassandra/README.md

 MyCassandra is the 'modular' NoSQL.
 MyCassandra is the project branched from Cassandra.
+MyCassandra-0.1.X is based on Cassandra-0.6.2.
-MyCassandra-0.X.Y is based on Cassandra-0.X.Y.
+MyCassandra-0.2.X is based on Cassandra-0.7.5.

 With MyCassandra, you can exchange Cassandra's storage like Bigtable (commitlog, memtable, sstable) with MySQL, Redis and others.
 The data storage component is called Storage Engine like MySQL.